 4. Adjust Your Sleep Schedule to your MCAT

-One of the most important things a successful MCAT test taker will do is adjust their sleep schedule around their MCAT study schedule.
-For example, if you are taking the 7:30am exam, get in the habit of waking up early and starting your practice tests at the same time to train your brain to be alert and ready for test day.
-Or, if you’re a 3pm test taker, set later alarms so you can feel comfortable staying awake and sharp well into the evening.
+One of the most important things a successful MCAT test taker will do is adjust their sleep schedule around their best MCAT study schedule.
+For example, if you are taking the 7:30 a.m. exam, get in the habit of waking up early and starting your practice tests at the same time to train your brain to be alert and ready for test day.
+Or, if you’re a 3 p.m. test taker, set later alarms so you can feel comfortable staying awake and sharp well into the evening.

 Regardless of your time slot, be sure to tailor your circadian rhythm to the schedule of your upcoming MCAT exam.
-Whether that means going to bed earlier or later, start working on this at least 2 weeks in advance of your actual MCAT to ensure you don’t feel sleepy or uncomfortable on test day.
+Whether that means going to bed earlier or later, start working on this at least two weeks in advance of your actual MCAT to ensure you don’t feel sleepy or uncomfortable on test day.
+Create your best MCAT study schedule and make adjustments to your everyday lifestyle to form habits that will do nothing but benefit you on test day.
 Put your best foot forward to earn your best score!

 This exam requires serious dedication and commitment, but be sure to find time for the things that make you happy and keep you motivated.
-Training your mind for the MCAT is like training your muscles at the gym–rest days are essential for growth!
+Learning how to study for the MCAT is like training your muscles at the gym–rest days are essential for growth!

-#Bonus Genius Test Day Tip: Take Your Breaks and Grab Some Snacks!
+#Bonus MCAT Test Day Tip: Take Your Breaks and Grab Some Snacks!

 In between grueling blocks of biochemistry questions and CARS passages, test-takers are allowed 3 breaks–two 10-minute breaks and one 30-minute break.
 Although you may want to work through your breaks and finish earlier, taking the time to decompress in between blocks can serve to refocus your attention and ultimately help boost your score.
 Stand up and stretch your legs!
 A quick walk around your testing center will provide some physical and mental space between you and your last block, leaving you re-energized to return for the next portion of the exam.
 This can be especially helpful if you found the previous section of the MCAT particularly challenging and want to refresh yourself to give the following section your very best when you sit back down.